-With the modern widespread use of the internet, having an internet presence can be crucial to a company's success.
-In fact, there are countless companies that conduct their business completely online.
-It is very convenient for a customer to be able to purchase products without leaving the comfort of their own house.
+With the widespread modern use of the internet, having an internet presence can be crucial to a company's success.
+Countless companies conduct their business completely online.
+It is very convenient for a customer to purchase products without leaving the comfort of their own house.

-Unfortunately along with the benefits, come some serious disadvantages.
+Unfortunately, along with the benefits come some serious disadvantages.
 As more and more entities begin storing their data online, the risk of this data getting compromised grows.
-Cybercriminals are finding new ingenious ways of how to get access to your data, thereby making online security a crucial point to address.
-To help keep your and your customers' data out of malicious hands, we have created a small guide along with some tips and tricks.
+Cybercriminals are finding new ingenious ways to access your data, thereby making online security a crucial point to address.
+To help keep your and your customers' data out of malicious hands, we have created a small guide to protect your business, along with some tips and tricks.

-Once considered a luxury, nowadays having your connection encrypted is the standard.
+Once considered a luxury, nowadays, having your connection encrypted is the standard.
 Almost any site you visit will have an SSL (i.e. Secure Socket Layer) protocol running in order to encrypt the data transferred to and from the site.
-If you are running an online business that has to deal with people's sensitive information, having an SSL is crucial to keeping that information safe.
+If you are running an online business that has to deal with people's sensitive information, having an SSL is crucial to keeping that information safe and safe for business.

-Although having an SSL on your site will protect your site’s visitors' data, it is best to also keep all the data going in and out of your network from getting into the wrong hands.
+Although having an SSL on your site will protect visitors' data, it is best to keep all the data going in and out of your network from getting into the wrong hands.

-There are many dangers lurking around on the internet and without a web application firewall (i.e. WAF), your website is much more susceptible to them.
+Many dangers are lurking around on the internet, and without a web application firewall (i.e. WAF), your website is much more susceptible to them.

-A WAF scans incoming traffic for irregularities contained in incoming requests and blocks ones which it considers to be malicious to your site.
+A WAF scans incoming traffic for incoming requests' irregularities and blocks ones it considers malicious to your site.
 Web application firewalls primarily focus on HTTP code.

 You have surely heard this one before: have your passwords consist of a minimum of 8 characters with at least one uppercase, one lowercase, one special character, and one number.
 In fact, some sites require you to use a combination of the above in order to be able to register with them.